kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 </details>

-## Lab Section 2 - Cisco Catalyst Center Onboarding Template Preparation
+## Cisco Catalyst Center Onboarding Template

-You can create onboarding templates within the ***Template Editor*** within **Cisco Catalyst Center**.
-Go to the ***Template Editor*** to complete the next task.
+You can create onboarding templates within the **Template Editor** within **Cisco Catalyst Center**.
+Go to the **Template Editor** to complete the next task.

 <details open>
 <summary> Click for Details and Sub Tasks</summary>

-### Step 1 - ***Create an Onboarding Template***
+### Step 1 - Create an Onboarding Template

-Download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/templates/Platinum_Onboarding_Template_2125.json">⬇︎Onboarding_Template.json⬇︎</a> file.
-If using Cisco Catalyst Center prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/templates/Platinum-Onboarding.txt">⬇︎Onboarding.txt⬇︎</a> located within this lab.
+Download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-1-Wired-Automation/templates/Platinum_Onboarding_Template_2125.json">⬇︎Onboarding_Template.json⬇︎</a> file.
+If using Cisco Catalyst Center prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-1-Wired-Automation/templates/Platinum-Onboarding.txt">⬇︎Onboarding.txt⬇︎</a> located within this lab.

-For Jinja2 download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-B-Onboarding-Template/templates/Jinja2/Platinum_Onboarding_Template_Jinja2.json">⬇︎Onboarding_Template_Jinja2.json⬇︎</a>
+For Jinja2 download and import an Onboarding Template in the **Template Editor** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB-1-Wired-Automation/templates/Jinja2/Platinum_Onboarding_Template_Jinja2.json">⬇︎Onboarding_Template_Jinja2.json⬇︎</a>

 1. Navigate to the **Template Editor** within Cisco Catalyst Center through the menu *Tools>Template Editor*